amikael/HELFI/README.md

 > Anssi Yli-Jyrä, Josi Purhonen, Matti Liljeqvist, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, Valtter Luoto, authors.
 (2020).
 HELFI: a Hebrew-Greek-Finnish Parallel Bible Corpus with Cross-Lingual Morpheme Alignment  _Proceedings of the Twelfth International Conference on Language Resources and Evaluation (LREC 2020)_, Marseille, France, 11-16 May 2020.
 European Language Resources Association (ELRA).

-The copyrighted components of the HELFI can be attributed either by the citation to the HELFI (that contains the component attributions) or specifically, through these statements:
+This article contains the attributions for the following copyrighted components of the HELFI:

 * The lemma and morphology data of the Hebrew Bible are licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 For attribution purposes, credit the Open Scriptures Hebrew Bible Project (https://hb.openscriptures.org/).

 * All the alignment data of the HELFI corpus are licences under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 For attribution purposes, credit the Finnish Analytical Bible Concordance Project.
 This project can be cited as:

   > Valtter Luoto, Matti Liljeqvist, Anssi Yli-Jyrä, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, editors.
-(1997). _Iso Raa- matun Sanahakemisto (The Finnish Analytical Bible Concordance)_, volumes 1–2.
+(1997). _Iso Raamatun Sanahakemisto (The Finnish Analytical Bible Concordance)_, volumes 1–2.
 Raamatun Tietokirja, Aika Oy Kristilliset Kirjat, Keuruu, Finland.

 # Parts that Remain in the Public Domain